ValentinFunk/Pointshop2-Docs/developer/slots.rst

 Using the customizing addon
 ===========================
 It is recommended to extend Pointshop 2 using a seperate addon.
 Simply download this addon and extract it into your addons folder: `Download <https://storage.sbg-1.runabove.io/v1/AUTH_66fcef59d5fa44c39f33878dbaeb3904/ps2_static/pointshop2-customizing.zip>`_.
 Put your new slot code into ``pointshop2-customizing/lua/ps2/modules/pointshop2/sh_customslots.lua``.
-As an example a new accessory slot is added.
+As an example code to create a new accessory slot is already included (see below for code explanation).

 Adding accessory slots
 ======================